 - Because the uncompensated care payment pool is capped each year, it’s critical hospitals complete their Worksheet S-10 correctly the first time.
 Once your Worksheet S-10 is audited, you can’t reopen it to adjust.

 How can TransUnion Healthcare help?

 TransUnion Healthcare’s Uncompensated Care Analytics solution was one of the first services offered in the industry to help hospitals complete Worksheet S-10.

 This powerful solution provides the core data points needed to complete Worksheet S-10, as well as detailed documentation to facilitate the audit process, analysis of the impact your results will have on your uncompensated care payments, and benchmarking against peer hospitals.

 1The materials available on this page are for informational purposes only and not for the purpose of providing legal advice.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.

-Register for our webinar on Sept.
-11th at 2 p.m. to learn more about uncompensated care reimbursement.
+Watch our on-demand webinar to learn more about uncompensated care reimbursement.